A cash flow analysis is one of the most significant ways a business can use to analyze inflows and outflows.

 ChartExpo is an incredibly intuitive add-on you can easily install in your Google Sheets without watching hours of YouTube tutorials.

-In the coming section, we’ll take you through how to make a Sankey diagram in your Google Sheets.
+In the coming section, we’ll take you through how to make a Sankey diagram in Google Sheets.

 You don’t want to miss this!